 In addition to the Triennial Funding Valuation, the Actuary also undertakes a valuation of pension fund liabilities on an IAS19 basis every year using the same base data as the Valuation, rolled forward to the current financial year, taking account of changes in membership numbers and using updated assumptions.
-A statement prepared by the Actuary is attached as an Appendix.
+A statement prepared by the Actuary is attached at Appendix 1.
+The IAS26 report is included at Appendix 2.